North Hills, Los Angeles: History

-The San Fernando Valley had been inhabited by Tongva people, as well as Tataviam and Chumash people.
-Their settlements, later called rancherías by the Spanish, were mostly located in the southern valley which was better irrigated in the dry season and provided shelter from winter floods; in the north valley were the villages of Paséknga, in modern-day San Fernando, and Pakoinga, of Tataviam etymology and located in modern Pacoima.
-The area of North Hills is between the northern and southern settlements in a relatively flat area of the valley which was subject to winter floods from the Pacoima Wash.
+The San Fernando Valley is in the traditional homeland of Tongva people, as well as Tataviam and Chumash people.
+In the valley, most native settlements, later called rancherías by the Spanish, were located in the south, where the land had better irrigation in the dry season and provided shelter from winter floods.
+The north valley was the location of the settlements of Paséknga in the area of San Fernando city, Pakoinga, of Tataviam etymology, located in modern Pacoima, and Ceegenga, a Tongva village in the area of Granada Hills.
+The area of North Hills would have been a flatland in the center of the valley, subject to winter floods from the Pacoima Wash and located between the northern and southern valley rancherías.